31 Ways to Enjoy the Great Outdoors in the Minneapolis-Saint Paul Area

 Not in the mood to cook after a long day of exploring?
 No problem — tons of local restaurants in the metro region offer takeout dining.

-If you’re in the Burnsville area and craving a burger, order to-go from JL Beers, where the names of the burgers (Totally Slawesome Burger, The Commander in Beef, the Bacon Cheddarpeño) are just as good as the burgers themselves.
+If you’re in the Burnsville area and craving a burger, order to-go from JL Beers, where the names of the burgers (Totally Slawesome Burger, Smokey the Beer Cheese Burger, the Bacon Cheddarpeño) are just as good as the burgers themselves.

 In the mood for authentic carne asada, empanadas or tostadas?
 La Tapatia in Roseville is a must-try.
 If the thought of Mexican food is making your mouth water but you’re closer to the Richfield area, check out El Tejeban Mexican Grill.
-You can even add a six pack of beer to your takeout order.
+Don’t forget the dessert – think churros and fried ice cream – yum!

 Cowboy Jack’s in Bloomington is known for its “saloon specialties,” which include baby back ribs, tater tot hot dish, walleye and more.